 Who is eligible to apply for Revision Quest?

 This program was begun for SCBWI Carolinas members working with SCBWI Carolinas PAL members.
-Registration is open to any SCBWI member who applies.
-We accept registration and submission packets from nonmembers.
+Application is open to any SCBWI member who applies.
+We accept application and submission packets from nonmembers.

 I’m thinking about applying to Revision Quest, is there any criteria?